lukechilds/docker-vertcoind/README.md

 All CLI arguments are passed directly through to vertcoind.

-You can use this to configure via cli without a config:
+You can use this to configure via CLI args without a config file:

 ```
-docker run -v /home/username/vertcoin:/data -p 8333:8333 -p 127.0.0.1:8332:8332 lukechilds/vertcoind -rpcuser=jonsnow -rpcpassword=ikn0wnothin
+docker run -v /home/username/vertcoin:/data \
+  -p 8333:8333 \
+  -p 127.0.0.1:8332:8332 \
+  lukechilds/vertcoind -rpcuser=jonsnow -rpcpassword=ikn0wnothin
 ```

 Or just use the container like a vertcoind binary: